Rowena Wallace: Early life

 Rowena Wallace was born in Coventry, West Midlands, England, as an only child.
 She moved to Australia with her parents when she was five, settling in the state of Queensland.
 Her father was a pilot for Ansett Airlines.
 Initially she grew up in Cairns and later moved to Brisbane at the age of 12 years.
 There, she attended Kedron State High School.
 After finishing school she became interested in acting and was taken by her mother to dancing lessons at, and was also persuaded to join, the Twelfth Night Theatre under the artistic direction of Joan Whalley.

 At age fifteen, having left school and attended a business college at the insistence of her parents, Wallace decided to become an actress.
 She joined an advertising agency while still performing in the theatre at night.

+Career

+Early roles

-Her first television role was in Brisbane as an entertainer on the variety show Theatre Royal hosted by George Wallace Jnr (no relation).
+Wallace's first television role was in Brisbane as an entertainer on the variety show Theatre Royal hosted by George Wallace Jnr (no relation).
 She also presented the afternoon news and weather and a children's show.
-At the age of nineteen, Wallace was diagnosed with scoliosis.
-She has required painkillers almost continuously since then.

-Career

-While Wallace was working in television in Brisbane, Barry Creyton persuaded the producers of a new series to fly her down to Sydney to audition for the lead role in their show; as a result Wallace won the role of Margie Harris in You Can't See 'Round Corners in 1967 and moved to Sydney.
+While she was working in Brisbane, Barry Creyton persuaded the producers of a new series to fly Wallace down to Sydney to audition for the lead role in their show.
+As a result Wallace won the role of Margie Harris in You Can't See 'Round Corners in 1967 and moved to Sydney.
 She would also feature in the 1969 film version.

-After completing Corners, she went on to star as the juvenile lead in a hit comedy stage production with John McCallum and Googie Withers.
+After completing Round Corners, she went on to star as the juvenile lead in a short-run TV series called The Rovers; meanwhile, she also starred in the hit comedy stage production between takes of The Rovers with John McCallum and Googie Withers.
 The show, Relatively Speaking, played to packed audiences in Melbourne.

 On 12 February 1970, the film Squeeze a Flower had its world premiere in Sydney.
 Wallace starred in the movie as the female lead, opposite international Italian film star Walter Chiari.
 By 1972, she had found work intermittently.
 In 1973 she married George Assang, some 20 years her senior, a Thursday Island-born jazz singer and actor known professionally as Vic Sabrino.
 The marriage lasted just over a year, and Wallace has had no long-term relationships since then.

+"The Rovers" was a production that soon led to the Number 96 smash hit TV series.

+Produced by NLT Productions, executive producer was Bill Harmon and producer Don Cash, who would become famous for creating Number 96.
+The series was created by Roger Mirams and starred Rowena Wallace, Edward Hepple, Noel Trevarthen and child actor Grant Seiden.

+The storylines revolve around the adventures of the crew of the Pacific Lady, an island schooner owned by Captain Sam McGill (or 'Cap' for short), played by Hepple, Bob Wild (a freelance photographer) played by Trevarthen and Rusty Collins, a wildlife journalist (played by Wallace).